aertslab/arboreto/README.rst

 Inferring a gene regulatory network (GRN) from gene expression data is a computationally expensive task, exacerbated by increasing data sizes due to advances in high-throughput gene profiling technology.

-The arboretum_ software library addresses this issue by providing a computational strategy that allows executing the class of GRN inference algorithms exemplified by GENIE3_ [1] on hardware ranging from a single computer to a multi-node compute cluster.
+The arboreto_ software library addresses this issue by providing a computational strategy that allows executing the class of GRN inference algorithms exemplified by GENIE3_ [1] on hardware ranging from a single computer to a multi-node compute cluster.
 This class of GRN inference algorithms is defined by a series of steps, one for each target gene in the dataset, where the most important candidates from a set of regulators are determined from a regression model to predict a target gene's expression profile.

 Members of the above class of GRN inference algorithms are attractive from a computational point of view because they are parallelizable by nature.
-In arboretum, we specify the parallelizable computation as a dask_ graph [2], a data structure that represents the task schedule of a computation.
+In arboreto, we specify the parallelizable computation as a dask_ graph [2], a data structure that represents the task schedule of a computation.
 A dask scheduler assigns the tasks in a dask graph to the available computational resources.
-Arboretum uses the `dask distributed`_ scheduler to spread out the computational tasks over multiple processes running on one or multiple machines.
+Arboreto uses the `dask distributed`_ scheduler to spread out the computational tasks over multiple processes running on one or multiple machines.

-Arboretum currently supports 2 GRN inference algorithms:
+Arboreto currently supports 2 GRN inference algorithms:

 1. **GRNBoost2**: a novel and fast GRN inference algorithm using `Stochastic Gradient Boosting Machine`_ (SGBM) [3] regression with `early-stopping`_ regularization.
 2. **GENIE3**: the classic GRN inference algorithm using `Random Forest`_ (RF) or ExtraTrees_ (ET) regression.